alemart/encantar-js/README.md

 * **No need of custom hardware or software!** MARTINS.js is built from scratch using standard web technologies.
 All it requires is a modern and compatible web browser.
 * **Fully standalone!** MARTINS.js has in it everything it needs to analyze the environment and help you create AR.
 There are no additional requirements.
 No need of WebXR.
 * **Easy to get started!** MARTINS.js can be used with a `<script>` tag in your page.
 A static HTML page is enough to get started.

-## Features

-Currently supported features:

-* **Image tracking**, also known as natural feature tracking.
-Use it to track detailed images such as: book covers, cartoons and photos.

 ## Browser compatibility